-Cordless battery grass trimmers aren't nearly as loud.
-In fact, most models don't require the ear protection during use, and they don't vibrate as much so it's easier on your body to operate.
+- Cordless battery grass trimmers aren't nearly as loud.
+In fact, most models don't require ear protection during use, and they don't vibrate as much, so it's easier on your body to operate.

 Unless you're living under a rock, you've probably heard of Black & Decker.
 They're well known in the power tool realm, and they've got a good quality line of garden and lawn maintenance tools on offer now, all electric.

-This is a powerful little cordless weed eater with tons of flexibility and compatibility to boot.
-The whole thing runs on a 40 volt lithium ion battery pack, which is easily removable for easy charging.
+This Black & Decker beauty is a powerful little cordless weed eater with tons of flexibility and compatibility to boot.
+The whole thing runs on a 20-volt lithium-ion battery pack, which is easily removable for easy charging.
 That also means you can have multiple battery packs and swap them out for continuous use.

 The whole unit is fairly light in weight and well balanced, so using it isn't a huge chore.
 It has a trigger handle at the end where you can control the power, and a loop handle about a third of the way down the shaft.
 The reach is excellent.

 There are a few other excellent convenience features too.
-The head can be rotated 180 degrees, turning the trimmer into an edger (it literally turns the head sideways so your string spins vertically).
-The head is 'self-feeding', meaning you don't need to bump it on the ground all the time for extra string.
+The head can be rotated 180 degrees, turning the trimmer into an edger (it literally turns the head sideways, so your string spins vertically).
+The unit comes with an "easy feed" button, meaning you don't need to bump it on the ground all the time for extra string.

 Despite the fact that the head spins at an impressive 9,000 RPM, this is a very quiet cordless string trimmer, and it is just as powerful as similarly priced gas equivalents.
 It can rip through stubborn grass and tough weeds without issue.

 The battery lasts a long time, particularly the 4AH version.
 You can get up to 50 minutes of continuous use out of it, and the fast charger gets you back to work quickly.
-It weights in at a manageable 8.5 pounds, and with the counterweight of the battery it's a pretty comfortable trimmer to use.
+It weighs in at a manageable 8.5 pounds, and with the counterweight of the battery, it's a pretty comfortable trimmer to use.

 Like the Black & Decker line, GreenWorks has a number of other electric landscaping tools that use the same battery, a really nice feature if you have other chores in your routine.
 This is a powerful cordless string trimmer with some of the best reviews in the business.